xsystems/windhappers-proxy/README.md

 ## Run

-When running a container of this image you **must** set the environment variable `WINDHAPPERS_PROXY_DOMAIN` to the desired domain that resolves to your machine.
+When running a container of this image you **must** set the environment variable `LETSENCRYPT_DOMAINS` to the desired domain that resolves to your machine.

 ## Release the Image